-- The label requires a closed system; or - You mix any Minimal Exposure Pesticide (see the N-6 safety leaflet for more information on this).
+- You mix liquid pesticides with the word "DANGER" on the label; or - You mix any Minimal Exposure Pesticide (see the A-6 safety leaflet for more information on this).

 If you are mixing or loading the contents from a single original container of one gallon or less a day, you do not have to use a closed system.